aristanetworks/atd-public/topologies/dual-datacenter/labguides/source/day2_operations.rst

 Run it
 ~~~~~~

 Phew, that was a lot of setup!
-Fortunately. unlike previous labs we’re
+Fortunately, unlike previous labs, we’re
 not going to be running this one by hand - that wouldn’t be CI/CD!
-We’re
+Instead
-going to use Jenkins to run the playbook.
+We’re going to use Jenkins to run the playbook.

 At a high level, the workflow of the “Run it” part of the lab looks like
 this: